zshuai8/zshuai8.github.io/_pages/about.md

 <div id="about"></div>
 ## About Me
 Hi there, I am a final-year PhD student in the Department of Computer Science at Virginia Tech, fortunately advised by Dr. Dawei Zhou.
-My research is centered on **graph learning and its applications**, with a strong emphasis on real-world problems such as AI for finance and predictive maintenance.
+My research is centered on **open world graph learning** - building graph learning models that can continuously discover and integrate new knowledge from multimodal data streams in real-time, enabling AI systems to evolve their understanding without retraining.

 🔍 **Research Focus**

-- **Graph representation learning**, exploring expressive and scalable models for complex graph data
+* **Graph representation learning**, exploring expressive and scalable models for complex graph data
-- **Graph neural networks (GNNs)** for heterogeneous and heterophilous graphs
+* **Graph neural networks (GNNs)** for heterogeneous and heterophilous graphs
-- **Graph-augmented foundation models**, investigation into LLMs enhanced with graph structure.
+* **Graph-augmented foundation models**, investigation into LLMs enhanced with graph structure
-- Applications in **AI for Finance** and **predictive maintenance**, grounding theoretical advances in impactful domains.
+* Applications in **AI for Finance** and **predictive maintenance**, grounding theoretical advances in impactful domains

 <div id="internship"></div>
 ## Internship